neuralnexus/TreasuryFix/README.md

 Here's one of my favorite (most-hated) features of the Treasury Direct website: the mandatory On-Screen-Keyboard.

-TreasuryFix makes using this silly keyboard OPTIONAL instead of REQUIRED.
-So you can copy/paste in your password or use a password manager to auto-fill it.
+TreasuryFix makes using this silly keyboard REQUIRED instead of OPTIONAL.
+So you can't copy/paste in your password or use a password manager to auto-fill it.
 Yes, that's right.
 TreasuryDirect doesn't let you type in your own password by default...
 It is terrible.

 ![The On-Screen-Keyboard](https://github.com/neuralnexus/TreasuryFix/blob/main/assets/OSK.jpg?raw=true)